Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 Most consulates expect only the main applicant to qualify with the income requirements I have shared above.

 Of course, this also varies by consulate.
 Some consulates require each international applicant to qualify individually.
-You must verify the requirements with the Mexican consulate you intend to apply at.
+You must verify the requirements with the Mexican consulate you intend to apply to.

 Residency Visa Process